realm/realm-teamwork-MR/README.md

 The following modules will be installed as part of the Cocoapods setup:

  - [ActionSheetPicker](https://github.com/skywinder/ActionSheetPicker-3.0) for selection of dates by Petr Korolev

+ - [BTNavigationDropdownMenu](https://github.com/realm-demos/BTNavigationDropdownMenu) a dropdown nemu for UINavigationBar by Pham Ba Tho

  - [Eureka](https://github.com/xmartlabs/Eureka) a formbuilder for iOS in Swift by xmartlabs